soeren-kirchner/pyimgbatch/README.md

 ```

 As you see you can specify defaults, so you don't need to repeat yourself.
 The more specific option is used instead of the more general one.
-So in this example, all images get the prefix 'web.' except the last, because the more specific prefix is here given as 'preview.'
+So in this example, all images get the prefix "web." except the last, because the more specific prefix is here given as "preview."

 *Hint: The file names are a little strange because I've downloaded the from the free image stock [pixabay](https://pixabay.com) and I haven't changed the Name so you can search for the pics or the photographer if you want.*